JacoboLansac/audits/solo/tha-rwa/audit-report.md

     }
 ```

-As it can be seen, the three tokens are coupled, as the admin cannot chose to transfer one of them only: the three of them have to be transferred together.
+As can be seen, the three tokens are coupled, as the admin cannot choose to transfer one of them individually; all three must be transferred together.

 If the transfer of any of the three tokens fails, the entire transaction reverts.
 Some (unlikely) scenarios that could make these transactions revert are:
 - USDC / USDCT blacklisting the treasury or the thUSDSwap contracts